One-a-Day...for the Heart: What is That?

 The Lord knew us before we were even formed in our mother’s womb.
 You watched me as I was being formed in utter seclusion, as I was woven together in the dark of the womb (Psalm 139:15 NLT).
-Every good parent has hopes and dreams for his child, and our Heavenly Father set the standard in that regard, as evidenced in the next verse of Psalm 139: You saw me before I was born.
+Every good parent has hopes and dreams for their child, and our Heavenly Father set the standard in that regard, as evidenced in the next verse of Psalm 139: You saw me before I was born.
 Every day of my life was recorded in your book.
 Every moment was laid out before a single day had passed (Psalm 139:16 NLT).

 How many of us know and function in the purpose for which we were created?
 The Apostle Paul describes it like this: Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me (Philippians 3:12 NKJV).
-What is that, in your life?
+What is that in your life?
 Why are you here?
 God knows, but do you?
 He created you, in all your unique, one-of-a-kind ways, to fill a position in His Kingdom that no one can do better than you!

-One of the most powerful teachings I have ever heard in my Christian walk of nearly 50 years was by the world-renowned Bible teacher, Bob Mumford.
+One of the most powerful teachings I have ever heard in my Christian walk of 50 years was by the world-renowned Bible teacher, Bob Mumford.
 He taught on this very subject of finding that for which Christ Jesus apprehended each of us.
-It had a profound impact on me, and I was challenged to seek the Lord for what that is in my life.
+It had a profound impact on me, and I was challenged to seek the Lord for what "that" is in my life.

 Every day of my life was recorded in your book.
 Every moment was laid out before a single day had passed.
 That’s a lot of documentation to include in just one book, like the Lamb’s Book of Life.
 Consider all the billions of saved souls in the Lamb’s Book.
 Then consider every moment of their lives.
-The books that are opened in the Court of Heaven are likely individual books about us—divine ledgers about our lives, our destinies, and our journey in pursuing that for which Christ Jesus has apprehended us.
+The books opened in the Court of Heaven are very possibly individual books about us—divine ledgers about our lives, our destinies, and our journey in pursuing that for which Christ Jesus has apprehended us.